-We all know there are different analytics to process the data, but many businesses don’t know when to leverage what.
-In fact, what distinguishes the best data scientist or data analyst from others is their capability to identify the right kind of analytics that best fits the business needs to maximize outcomes.
+Understanding and leveraging different types of data analytics provides unique value to a business and improves organization-level operational capabilities respectively.
+In fact, what distinguishes the best data scientist or data analyst from the rest is their capability to identify the right kind of analytics that best fits the business needs to maximize outcomes.
 All types of analytics offer distinct insights.
-And in this article, we will explore the five different types of analytics and their prominence in our business.
+And in this article, we will explore the five different types of data analytics and their prominence in our business.

 1. Descriptive Analytics